mathesar-foundation/mathesar/docs/docs/installation/docker-compose.md

 ## Getting more help

-If you're having an issue not covered by this documentation, please chat with us [on Matrix](https://matrix.to/#/#mathesar:matrix.mathesar.org).
+If you're having an issue not covered by this documentation, please open an issue [on GitHub](https://github.com/centerofci/mathesar/issues).